 People working in manufacturing might face dangers every single day.
 Safety and risk management should always be top of mind so that both you and your company are protected.

 From importing risk to dust exposure, risk management is vital to your company's bottom line.
 It's also critical for the people involved so they can stay healthy.
-I've covered some of the major risks in manufacturing below.
-In my role, I see every day how insurance helps these businesses thrive as part of an overall risk management program.

 Foreign suppliers and importing risk

 Importing goods from foreign countries bring challenges, like products liability exposure and uncontrolled inspection practices.
 There are political and environmental challenges with different countries and cultures.
 And, foreign currency exchange rates can change at any time.

 While there are some U.S. resources in place to ensure the safety of goods, they're limited.
 You have to be extra vigilant when it comes to monitoring and protecting your products and investments.

 Did you know that when a piece of machinery fails, it can be out of commission for weeks or longer?
 That means lost production time and the cost to repair or replace.
 The right insurance can get you back up and running so lost time and the impact to your business is minimal.